8 Key Muscles Involved When We Ride

 Our pelvis plays a crucial role in dressage and the muscles involved in stabilizing it are important to understand.
 An unstable pelvis can create an unstable ribcage and shoulder girdle.
 This then can affect not just the rider but the horse as well, from leaning on one rein to having problems bending one way.

 Often it is really hard to determine whether its the rider or the horse with the issue.
-So it makes sense that you as a rider want to understand how the body works.
-The more you can work upon your own strengths and weaknesses as a rider along side your horse the better a picture will be and the easier your training will be.
+So it makes sense that you as a rider want to understand how the body works and what muscle horseback riding use to create that still and stable position in the saddle.
+The more you can work upon your own strengths and weaknesses as a rider alongside your horse the better a picture will be and the easier your training will be.
 You are a team effort after all.

-So here are 8 of the key muscles involved in creating good core stability through the lower half of the core.
+So here is a breakdown of 8 of the key muscles involved in horseback riding to create good core stability through the lower half of the core.
 Mainly helping to stabilize the pelvis and hips, once you get a good understanding of the muscles in later articles I will more about each one and how to improve there function.

 First up, this muscle helps stabilize between your hips, your ribs as well as your pelvis.
 Its like the brace that wraps around your centre and keeps your spine protected.
 Think of it like a corset around your middle.
 Its the muscle that comes on when you cough.
 I like to use the word brace and to imagine if I was to come and poke or punch you in the belly.
 You would brace your centre and switch your TVA (transverse abdominus).